David Alaba: 5 landmark moments in a star-studded, historic Bayern Munich career

 5) 22 May 2021: Title number 10

-Honoured with the captain's armband to mark his 400th competitive appearance for the club in the UEFA Champions League group stage game against Atletico Madrid in December, Alaba brought down the curtain on his Bayern career 17 minutes from the end of the Matchday 34 win over Augsburg.
+Alaba was honoured with the captain's armband to mark his 400th competitive appearance for the club in the UEFA Champions League group stage game against Atletico Madrid in December 2020.
+Later that season he brought down the curtain on his Bayern career 17 minutes from the end of the Matchday 34 win over Augsburg.

-The Bayern number 27 - a shirt number he picked because Ribery wore his favourite number 7 and Mark van Bommel was Bayern's captain with number 17 when Alaba joined the first team - left the pitch in tears before lifting the Meisterschale with his teammates for the tenth time.
+The Bayern number 27 left the pitch in tears before lifting the Meisterschale with his teammates for the tenth time.

-"I want to say that sometimes one has to go into the unknown in order to grow a little again," he explained after it was announced he would be leaving the club.
+"I want to say that sometimes one has to go into the unknown in order to grow a little again," he explained after it was announced he would be leaving the club for Real Madrid.
 "It's always hard when something comes to an end, and it's no secret that I have always felt at home here."

-Given his age, Alaba is likely to play a good number more matches, and he added to his massive medal haul with the La Liga title and another Champions League trophy in 2022 after helping Real Madrid beat Liverpool in the final.
-A serial winner, then, it seems Alaba is destined to succeed wherever he goes.
+Alaba soon added to his massive medal haul with the La Liga title and another Champions League trophy in 2022 after helping Real Madrid beat Liverpool in the final.
+A serial winner is destined to succeed wherever he goes.

 Related news